adamraider/blog/_posts/2024-06-01-component-testing.md

 tags: testing software&nbsp;design
 ---

+The design of when and how to split up our code is a useful thing to consider, but how should it influence how we test our software?

+Unit-tests are often a starting point for testing, however unit tests can have the unfortunate consequence of being highly coupled to those arbitrary structural decisions.
+The idea that every class or module needs its own personal test suite encourages brittle testing.

+Instead, what would it look like if we focused on testing user-facing APIs and behavior?

-When making a change to a feature the directory structure typically looks something like the following.
+When making a change to a feature the directory structure often looks something like the following.

 ```
 foo_feature/